Aishwarya272/EI-EXERCISE/EXERCISE_1/structural_pattern/composite_pattern/README.md

-This is the implementation of composite pattern for Oganization chart
+This is the implementation of **Composite Pattern for Oganization Chart**

 Consider an organization with various departments, each having multiple managers and employees.